Disjoint Set Union (Union-Find)

 Applications

-- Graph algorithms: Connected components, MST
+- Graph algorithms: Connected components, MST, cycle detection

-- Image processing: Connected component labeling
+- Image processing: Connected component labeling, blob detection

-- Social networks: Friend groups and communities
+- Social networks: Friend groups and communities, influence mapping

 - Competitive programming: Efficient union-find operations